Hypersensitivity Pneumonitis

 Pulmonary function studies

-A restrictive ventilatory pattern, with reduced forced vital capacity, total lung capacity, and preserved airflow, is observed in acute or subacute disease.
-A restrictive (severe) or a mixed obstructive and restrictive pattern is common in chronic hypersensitivity pneumonitis (HP).
-Diffusing capacity of lungs for carbon monoxide is reduced in all forms of hypersensitivity pneumonitis.
+A restrictive ventilatory pattern, with reduced forced vital capacity (FVC), total lung capacity (TLC), and preserved airflow, is observed in acute or subacute disease.
+A restrictive (severe) or mixed obstructive-restrictive pattern is common in chronic HP.
+Diffusing capacity of lungs for carbon monoxide is reduced in all forms of HP.
 Many patients have hypoxemia at rest, and most patients desaturate with exercise.

 Procedures